IamFlea/bartender/README.md

 *How does it work?*
 > Bartender reads memory of the game.
 (There is no API!
 Boo at you Forgotten Empires!)

+*Voobly version?*
+> I don't play on Voobly.
+Also, I think this won't be possible to use it in MP there.

 *Why did you create this addon?*
-> I just wanted to simplify my gameplay.
+> Age of Empires: II uses engine from the previous century.
+I just wanted to simplify UI to me and to other players.

-*Voobly version?*
-> That is not possible.
-Contact some administrators of Voobly and tell them about Bartender.
-Maybe they will agree to use it in multiplayer or record games.
+*This is cheating!*
+> It is not.
+Bartender does not provide you information about your enemy.

 # TODO